CompEvol/beast2/release/common/README.txt

     -version Print version and stop
-    -strictversions Use only package versions as specified in the 'required' attribute -D attribute-value pairs to be replaced in the XML, e.g., -D "arg1=10,arg2=20"
+    -strictversions Use only package versions as specified in the 'required' attribute -D attribute-value pairs to be replaced in the XML, e.g., -D "arg1=10,arg2=20" -DF as -D, but attribute-value pairs defined in file in JSON format -DFout BEAST XML file written when -DF option is used -sampleFromPrior samples from prior for MCMC analysis (by adding sampleFromPrior="true" in the first run element)

 For example: